Did you know that more Americans are aware what a podcast is than who the Vice President is?

 In this episode Chris shares some of his experiences with hostage negotiations.

-He also shared some lessons about the art of negotiating and its importance in people’s lives.
+He also shares some lessons about the art of negotiating and its importance in people’s lives.

 11. Quirks and Quarks